-Canada does not have a port sampling program to measure albacore fork lengths or other biological information during domestic off-loads.
-Prior to 2009, some vessels unloading in US ports had portions of their catch sampled by US port samplers and these data were made available to Canada.
-The record of port sampled length frequency data is discontinuous from 1984 to 2008.
+Canada does not have a port sampling program to measure albacore fork lengths or other biological information during domestic offloads.
+Prior to 2009, some vessels unloading in United States ports had portions of their catch sampled by United States port samplers and these data were made available to Canada.
+The record of port sampled length frequency data is available from 1984 to 2008.